TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 ## 4. Results

 This section presents the main outputs of the regime-switching modelling applied to the de-seasonalised daily day-ahead power prices.
-It also describes an alternative to
+It also describes an alternative to Regime Switching with constant transition probabilities ([check here](#-a-note-on-time-varying-regime-switching))

 ### 4.1 Model Comparison and Selection

-The 3-regime Markov Switching model (MRS-3) achieves by far the highest log-likelihood (–288.3) than the 2-regime model (-675), indicating a substantially better fit to the data.
+The **3-regime Markov Switching model (MRS-3) achieves by far the highest log-likelihood** (–288.3) than the 2-regime model (-675), indicating a substantially better fit to the data.

 This aligns with empirical intuition: power prices exhibit three distinct statistical behaviours—normal, stressed-low, and stressed-high—that cannot be captured using only two regimes.

 I also tried two alternatives to the specifications discussed in this article:
 - a definition of states based on fixed thresholds (e.g., days where anomalies fall below or above a certain percentile such as the 5th or 95th),
-- a time-varying transition probability model (described at the end of this section), which allows transition probabilities to depend on market conditions such as gas prices, month of the year, or residual load.
+- a **time-varying transition probability model** ([described at the end of this section](#-a-note-on-time-varying-regime-switching)), which allows transition probabilities to depend on market conditions such as gas prices, month of the year, or residual load.

-The first options was a bit too simple while the second, apparently promising, didn't give good results.
+The first option was a bit too simple but **can really help for the initialisation of the optimisation**.
+The second, apparently promising, didn't give good results in my case (I'll need to work on it).

 ### 4.2 Regime Classification Over Time